fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

 My Interests
 ======
-The areas that I am most interested in are predictive modeling, data software development, and biomedical data science.
-In addition to statistics and biostatistics, I enjoy learning about epidemiology and bioinformatics.
-Programming in relation to high-performance computing and web application development are other areas I find particularly engaging.
+The areas that I am most interested in are biomedical data science and software development.
+In addition to statistics and biostatistics, I enjoy learning about epidemiology.
+Programming in relation web application development is another area I find engaging.
 In my free time, I like to code, exercise, and practice mindfulness meditation.